drseb/drseb.github.io/pages/info.md

 ---

 I am big fan of information visualisation.
 I love elegant web-applications.
 At the moment I am working a lot with [vaadin][1].
+I have previously worked with [Gephi][4]

 I have done some work using protein network analysis, namely I developed the [GeneWanderer][2] for identifying disease-relevant genes using a random-walk approach.
-I also use machine learing methods such as SVMs etc.
+I also use machine learning methods such as SVMs etc.

 During my PhD I helped developing the [Human Phenotype Ontology][3].
 I have published several tools and methods to harness the content of HPO for several purposes.
 This lead me to the semantic web world.